ahstevens/traptapper/README.md

 **Note:** at least one parameter must be specified, but there is no limit to the number of parameters that can be specified in a profile.

-Some sample camera profile configuration files can be found [here](https://github.com/ahstevens/traptapper/tree/master/configs).
+Some sample camera profile configuration files can be found in the 'configs' folder inside of your traptapper directory.

 ### Image List File
 The images to be processed should be specified in a plain text file with each image's path on its own individual line.